Here are 7 great tips to boost your growth in the music industry

 You could show off any upcoming tracks that you’re going to release.
 It could be a video of you vibing in the studio, or showing the process behind one of your songs or albums that you or your friends took on the phone… Sometimes the fans like to see a video that looks like something they might capture themselves, it feels more organic and they resonate with it better.
 Have a mixture of both Quality & Planned and Organic content.

 Now that moves me onto social media – we are blessed to be able to convey any message we want with a click of a button to the world and now you can use that to your advantage for your music and anything else!

 By staying active and having a social media presence you are allowing a newer audience to explore your music, you’re maintaining a loyal fan base, you’re connecting with people, and you’re only greatening your chances of getting sponsorship deals.

 If you don’t want to share every little detail – that is perfectly fine!
 But it’s okay to show some of your personal life, and that could be minor things such as what you like to eat for breakfast.
-Your fan might respond by saying they eat the same thing and there you go, you just connected with a fan on a more personal level, they won’t forget it
+Your fan might respond by saying they eat the same thing and there you go, you just connected with a fan on a more personal level, and they won’t forget it.

 Connect with other creatives + musicians and collaborate!
 I’ve collaborated with many artists and producers, which has always increased my growth and introduced new fans.